iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 - Implementation-level abstractions (direct VAB, not ControlComponent-based)
 - AAS Visitor
 - shortID validation for recommended/forbidden names.
 As in BaSyx, shortId must neither be ``value`` nor ``invocationList``.
 In addition, and more strict than BaSyx, we require that shortIds comply to the RegEx ``[a-zA-Z][a-zA-Z0-9_]+``.

+This package is intended to represent in particular the client side of an AAS (which may imply a local server).
+For a compliant AAS server, i.e., for remote deployment of AAS, please refer to the [Basyx AAS server abstraction](https://github.com/iip-ecosphere/platform/tree/main/platform/support.aas.basxy/README.md), which complements the client side with server-sided functionality.
+We separated client and server side in particular to manage, reduce and optimizer the dependencies and resource usage on (Edge) client side.

 May be, future versions need to switch to lazy loading of deployed AAS instances (supported now by submodel elements collection, but no submodel or AAS).